 Infrared cameras scan at a rate of 29 to 31 times a second and can read temperature from minus 20 degrees C to over 2000 degrees C. These cameras can detect a change in temperature as small as 0.2 C. Home inspectors typically will be using the un-cooled type of thermal imaging camera.

-Level One WETT Certified Inspection price is $175.00.
-When you include a WETT Inspection with your Home Inspection the fee is only $75.00 per appliance.
-WETT Inspections outside our local service area are typically $200.00.
-During Summer Months we expand our Inspection Area for Weekend WETT Certified Inspections, covering Bracebridge, Honey Harbour, Bala and Port Carling and the Muskoka area.
+Level One WETT Certified Inspection price is $250.00.
+When you include a WETT Inspection with your Home Inspection the fee is only $100.00 per appliance.
+WETT Inspections outside our local service area are typically $250.00.
+During Summer Months we expand our Inspection Area for Weekend WETT Certified Inspections, covering Bracebridge, Honey Harbour, Bala and Port Carling.

 WETT Inspections – Items inspected

 ✅ We can provide a report delivered on-site as soon as the inspection is completed!